microsoft/PowerToys/doc/gpo/README.md

 #### Disable automatic downloads

-This policy configures whether automatic downloads of available updates are allowed or not.
+This policy configures whether automatic downloads of available updates are disabled or not.
 (On metered connections updates are never downloaded.)

-If enabled, automatic downloaded are not allowed.
+If enabled, automatic downloads are disabled.

 If disabled or not configured, the user is in control of automatic downloads setting.

 #### Suspend Action Center notification for new updates

 This policy configures whether the action center notification for new updates is suspended for 2 minor releases.
-(Example: Installed version=0.60.0, Next notification=0.63.*)
-Note: The notification about new major versions is displayed in any case.
+(Example: if the installed version is v0.60.0, then the next notification is shown for the v0.63.* release.)

 If enabled, if enabled the notification is suspended.

 If disabled or not configured, the notification is shown.

+Note: The notification about new major versions is displayed in any case.

 <!-- This policy is implemented for later usage (PT v1.0 and later) and therefore inactive.
 (To make it working please update `src/runner/UpdateUtils.cpp`)
 #### Disable automatic update checks